Sarath-2803/DM/sets/questions.md

 50. Show that every totally ordered set is a lattice.
 51. Show that every finite lattice has a least element and a greatest element.

+40. a) Show that there is exactly one greatest element of a poset, if such an element exists.
+b) Show that there is exactly one least element of a poset, if such an element exists.
+41. a) Show that there is exactly one maximal element in a poset with a greatest element.
+b) Show that there is exactly one minimal element in a poset with a least element.

+a) Show that the least upper bound of a set in a poset is unique if it exists.
+b) Show that the greatest lower bound of a set in a poset is unique if it exists.

+Show that every nonempty finite subset of a lattice has a least upper bound and a greatest lower bound